binxio/iam-tags-cfn/README.md

 # Using IAM Tags

-This blog post is an example how to protect your resources created with CloudFormation, and using the recently introduced IAM Tags.
+This blog post is an example how to protect CloudFormation create/update stacks and the resources belonging to the stack.

-We will create two roles: PurpleRole and RedRole.
-Both are full admin, except, we don't give them access to shutdown an instance, when the instance doesn't have an equal Team tag.

-At this moment we cannot use Conditions for CloudFormation Stack Tags.
-This probably will be added in the future, so we can not only prevent users of terminating an instance, but also from deleting a Stack they not own.

-Also, CloudFormation does not support IAM Tagging yet, so we use a custom resource to create the IAM tags.
+Situation: you have 2 teams working on the same AWS account.
+Team Purple and Team Red.
+They get their own Role, so PurpleRole and RedRole.
+Both these roles got a IAM tag: Team=Red and Team=Purple.
+They are allowed to create stacks, and for some resources we want to enforce the use of Tags.
+Team Purple can only create Ec2 Instances with tag Team=Purple.
+Otherwise the creation of the stack will fail.
+Once the Stack is deployed, only the PurpleRole is able to stop the instance.
+Team Red is not able to stop the instance.

+In case you want to protect creating, updating or deleting CloudFormation stacks, you should use a CloudFormation Role and give the Role (Purple and Red) different CloudFormation Roles to pass.
+When the Team Red created a CloudFormation Stack with Role CfnRed, team Purple is not allowed to update or delete the stack because they are not allowed to pass the role.

 This is the CloudFormation Resource to create a Role.
 Nothing special here.